meerens/shecodes-plus/README.md

   > SOLVED by adding the :hover pseudo class and fixing the colour ([MDN Web Docs > :hover](https://developer.mozilla.org/en-US/docs/Web/CSS/:hover))

-- Current location button not working on safari/iphone (works fine in Chrome)

 - Fix alignment of units (ok in browsers, not on mobile)?

   > 📌 SOLVED by wrapping the | in an anchor element.
 Found no clear answer on why vertical-align doesn't work on mobile (appears to be the device size being below a certain threshold), putting line-height to 1 for both classes gave the best solution for now.

+- Current location button not working on safari/iphone (works fine in Chrome)

+- Fix autozoom on mobile (IOS) when the search-bar is in focus

+> 🍏 SOLVED by updating the fontsize to 16px.
+Apparently IOS will zoom the page if the fontsize of the input field is below 16px and changing the fontsize appears to be the simplest solution. ([Webflow Forums > Prevent zoom in on form focus state for mobile (IOS)](https://forum.webflow.com/t/prevent-zoom-in-on-form-focus-state-for-mobile/33867))

 ### Search Bar